-As you turn to drive to road up to the Glencoe Ski resort, stop at the intersection near the road signs.
+As you turn to drive the road up to the Glencoe Ski resort, stop at the intersection near the road signs.
 Below is a river with orange rocks that make a perfect foreground.

-Not only is Buachaille Etive Mor stunning, the surrounding scenery complements it very well.
+Not only is Buachaille Etive Mor stunning, but the surrounding scenery complements it very well.

 Photos of Buachaille Etive Mor from the drive to Glen Etive